strapi/documentation/docusaurus/docs/dev-docs/plugin-development/creation.md

 ---
-title: Plugins development
+title: How to create a plugin
 displayed_sidebar: devDocsSidebar
 ---

-# Plugins development
+# How to create a plugin

 Strapi allows the development of local plugins that work exactly like the external plugins available from the [Marketplace](https://market.strapi.io).